-Meloxicam, which is also sold under the brand name Metacam, is a non-steroidal anti-inflammatory drug (NSAID) that are used to manage pain caused by osteoarthritis (OA) in dogs.
+Meloxicam, which is also sold under the brand name Metacam, is a non-steroidal anti-inflammatory drug (NSAID) that’s used to manage pain caused by osteoarthritis (OA) in dogs.
 The drug’s anti-inflammatory properties also make it effective at reducing swelling and stiffness.

 What is Meloxicam?